2023 Prince Edward Island Income Tax Calculator

 How is Withholding Tax Calculated?

-Withholding tax works on a percentage basis.
-CRA provides guides to calculate the tax for different income sources.
-For instance, non-resident taxpayers have a basic rate of 25% withholding tax on income earned.
-In some cases, tax treaty reliefs can reduce this rate, depending on the taxpayer’s home country.
-In the context of employment, an employer would utilize the CRA’s payroll deductions online calculator to ensure accurate Withholding Tax from an employee’s paycheck.
+Withholding tax is based on a percentage.
+CRA offers guides to help calculate the tax for different income sources.
+For example, people who live outside the country pay a basic rate of 25% withholding tax on money they earn.
+In some cases, tax treaty reliefs can lower this rate, depending on where the taxpayer is from.

 Reporting Withholding Tax